osuchaya/svg-logo/README.md

 # SVG logo maker
 SVG logo maker
-Since this is not a deployed site, please view the walkthrough video at
+Since this is not a deployed site, please view the walkthrough video at this link https://drive.google.com/file/d/1jgNsu5r9og8vCgbwqdU5koPnSHHmu1dS/view

 Please see the repository where this project is located at https://github.com/osuchaya/svg-logo